 There is nothing wrong with a Bluetooth speaker that doesn't have a bunch of extra frills or a design that makes it stand out from the crowd.
 Sometimes, a great Bluetooth speaker is just your run-of-the-mill option.

 That brings us to the Anker Soundcore 2, which doesn't have any significant features to "wow" you.
-This speaker, however, does offer 24 hours of battery life, which is among the leaders on this list, along with IPX7 water resistance and Bluetooth 5.0.
+However, this speaker does offer 24 hours of battery life, which is among the leaders on this list, along with IPX7 water resistance and Bluetooth 5.0.
 Take all of this, combined with the 12 watts of power, and you have a tried-and-true speaker that will work for every situation.

 You may just want to keep a cloth nearby after the party is over since the Soundcore 2 is a fingerprint magnet.
 Additionally, you likely won't want to play this at max volume if the sound gets a bit distorted.

 - 12W of audio